Aileen Orlino Dinkjian, MPH

 SC CTSI Role

-Ms. Dinkjian is currently the Research Project Manager for the Research Development Core at the SC CTSI.
-Ms. Dinkjian works with program leadership to initiate, implement, pilot and assess new program efforts focused on building multidisciplinary research teams, ensuring and evaluating program success and tracking program outcomes.
-Ms. Dinkjian leads the Research Development Core in developing objectives and action plans and drives these to completion to systemically build research partnerships across diverse disciplines.
+Dr. Aileen Orlino Dinkjian is currently the Research Project Manager for the Research Development Core at the SC CTSI.
+Dr. Dinkjian works with program leadership to initiate, implement, pilot, and assess new program efforts focused on building multidisciplinary research teams, ensuring and evaluating program success, and tracking program outcomes.
+Dr. Dinkjian leads the Research Development Core in developing objectives and action plans and drives these to completion to systemically build research partnerships across diverse disciplines.

-Ms. Dinkjian spearheads the Mock Review program which provides junior investigators and graduate students, who may have limited or no grant-writing experience, with feedback on proposals intended for submission to NIH K-series.
-Ms. Dinkjian facilitates the review process between the applicants and reviewers to ensure junior faculty receives adequate and helpful feedback.
-She also provides management to ongoing pilot funding and team-building efforts, transition new initiatives from start-up to sustainable phase; engage appropriate stakeholders to ensure program success; work to secure research funding and resources; build strategic alliances in support of research programs with industry, foundation, and other agencies; recognize, develop and implement solutions to program-wide, challenges that require general systems and processes; ensure effective implementation of new team-building initiatives including formal efforts in the science of team science across research development.
+Dr. Dinkjian spearheads the Mock Review program, which provides junior investigators and graduate students, who may have limited or no grant-writing experience, with feedback on proposals intended for submission to NIH K-series.
+Dr. Dinkjian facilitates the review process between the applicants and reviewers to ensure junior faculty receives adequate and helpful feedback.
+She also provides management to ongoing pilot funding and team-building efforts; transition new initiatives from start-up to sustainable phase; engage appropriate stakeholders to ensure program success; work to secure research funding and resources; build strategic alliances in support of research programs with industry, foundation, and other agencies; recognize, develop and implement solutions to program-wide, challenges that require general systems and processes; ensure effective implementation of new team-building initiatives including formal efforts in the science of team science across research development.

-Ms. Dinkjian is also a member of the CTSA External Reviewer Exchange Consortium, raising opportunities for USC research faculty to serve in a nationwide grant reviewer program.
+Dr. Dinkjian is also a member of the CTSA External Reviewer Exchange Consortium, raising USC research faculty opportunities to serve in a nationwide grant reviewer program.
 She also leads the Community Reviewer Training Program in bringing diverse perspectives from community domain experts into the pilot grant reviews.

-Community advocacy; public health education; career development training; pomeranians; cooking; coffee; tennis; playing with her two baby toddlers.
+Community advocacy; public health education; career development training; pomeranians; cooking; coffee; tennis; going on adventures with her family.